Valued fields, Metastable groups: Valued fields: stably dominated groups and algebraic groups

 Recall Definition\ \ref{D:defcomp}.

 \begin{lem} Let $G$ be a bounded $C$-definable subgroup of an algebraic group $\tilde{G}$ over $F$.
-Let $H_t$ be a certifiably stably dominated $C$-definable family of subgroups of $G$, where $t$ is a $\Gamma$-tuple, forming a directed system under inclusion and let $H := \bigcup_t H_t$.
+Let $(H_t)_t$ be a certifiably stably dominated $C$-definable family of subgroups of $G$ forming a directed system under inclusion and let $H := \bigcup_t H_t$.
 Assume $G/H$ is $\Gamma$-internal.
 Then $H$ is stably dominated.
 Moreover $G/H$ is definably compact. \end{lem}